HibberdLab/hibberdlab.github.com/members.md

 - Lucy Taylor: *The role of PPDK in nitrogen remobilisation*
 - Sophie Janacek: *Understanding the role of photosynthesis in veing of C<sub>3</sub> plants*
 - Diana Marshall: *Using Cleome to understand C<sub>4</sub> photosynthesis*
-- Meridith Wilson: *Genome structure and function in parasitic angiosperms*
+- Meredith Wilson: *Genome structure and function in parasitic angiosperms*

 ## Former Post-Doctoral Research Associates